 What Is a Good Debt-to-Income Ratio for a Small Business?

-Each lender can set its own debt-to-income ratio guidelines for lending, but many would like to see a ratio of 36% or lower.
+Each lender can set its own debt-to-income ratio guidelines for lending so what a good debt-to-income ratio is can vary, but many like to see a ratio below 36%.

-For a lender having this requirement, borrower #1 in the example would comfortably fit within this lender’s debt-to-income ratio parameters.
+For a lender with this requirement, borrower #1 in the example above would comfortably fit within this lender’s debt-to-income ratio parameters.
 The business in the second example is right on the nose.
-But the third business’s ratio is higher than the guideline.
+But the third business’s ratio is higher than the guideline permits.

 Some lenders have a higher debt-to-income ceiling.
-Although this may be a central metric for many of them, it wouldn’t typically be the only guideline that a small business would need to meet to get loan approval.
+Additionally, although this may be a central metric for many of them, it wouldn’t typically be the only standard that a small business would need to meet to get loan approval.

 The debt-to-income ratio is often thought of in connection with applying for a loan.
-But it has additional impact on small businesses, even if a company isn’t currently looking to borrow money.
+But it can have an additional impact on small businesses, even if a company isn’t currently looking to borrow money.

 1. Tighter Cash Flow